MarcoLizza/mode13h.dev/_posts/2019-03-21-tofu-engine-1.md

 I'm still debated whether the `input()` method makes real sense, whether the *input-processing phase* should be performed inside each `update()` call, or if we should call the former each time the latter is called.
 There's way too much room for choices!

 Also, I'm evaluating a possible significant change in the above-mentioned API.
-Rather than implicitly calling pre-defined and hardcoded methods, we could use explicit *event registering* for the callback methods.
+Rather than implicitly calling pre-defined and hard-coded methods, we could use explicit *event registering* for the callback methods.
 It would be more versatile but would require a bit of boilerplate code that is pretty much unnecessary.

 Back to the scripting API.